 Why do you think that the percentage of Adivasi girls and boys leaving school is higher than that of any other group?
+Source: Educational Statistics at a Glance, MHRD, 2018

 You have probably noticed in the above table that SC and ST girls leave school at a rate that is higher than the category 'All Girls'.
-This means that girls who are from Dalit and Adivasi backgrounds are less likely to remain in school.
-The 2001 census also found that Muslim girls are less likely, than Dalit and Adivasi girls, to complete primary school.
+This means that girls who are from Dalit (SC) and Adivasi (ST) backgrounds are less likely to remain in school.
+The 2011 census also found that Muslim girls are less likely, than SC and ST girls, to complete primary school.
 While a Muslim girl is likely to stay in school for around three years, girls from other communities spend around four years in school.